chelsearbann/chelsearbann/README.md

 - 👋 Hi, I’m @chelsearbann
 - 👀 I’m interested in Data Science, Product Management, AI for Sustainable Development, ClimateTech, AgTech, Economics, Impact Investing
 - 🎓 I have an MS in Sustainability from Tufts University
-- 🌱 I’m proficient in R, Python, and GIS
+- 🌱 I’m proficient in R, Python, GIS, and Stata
 - 📫 How to reach me: chelsea.bann@tufts.edu or https://www.linkedin.com/in/chelsea-bann/
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have a small business doing home interior and garden design!